priye-1/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 <br><br>

-### Using the starter on dbt project
+### Getting started on dbt project
-Try running the following commands:
+- Commands to install dbt and connect to bigquery <a href="">here</a>
-- dbt run
+- Commands to create tables and insert data <a href="">here</a>
-- dbt test
+- If you are not able to enable billing for Bigquery on your account, insert data manually by uploading csv files located <a href="">here</a>

 ### Resources: